Why churn analysis matters for your subscription business & how to do it well

-Churn rates are generally around 3-7%, but vary widely across industries and company types (B2B vs. B2C).
-Our benchmark report can give you an idea as to how your churn rate compares to your peers.
+Churn rates are generally around 3-7% but vary widely across industries and company types (B2B vs. B2C).
+Our benchmark report can give you an idea of how your churn rate compares to your peers.

 How often should I measure churn?

 You could choose to measure churn over any time period—monthly, quarterly, annually, etc. It can be time-consuming to constantly measure churn on your own, though.
 Look for a subscription billing management platform that helps you calculate churn rates.